seanox/aspect-js/manuals/expression.md

 {{foo:not empty Foo.data and not empty Foo.data.items ?
 String(Foo.data.items[0].fieldA).substring(2) : ''}}
 ```

-### (?...) tolerate
+### (? ...) tolerate
 Expressions are executed like JavaScript and can cause corresponding errors.
 Object-based approaches often require checks for specific object levels, which
 can make expressions unclear.

-For these cases, expressions can use the tolerating syntax `(?...)`.
-If the
+For these cases, expressions can use the tolerating syntax `(? ...)`. __The ?
+operator must be followed by at least one whitespace character.__ If the logic
-logic inside the brackets causes an error, no error is raised and no output is
+inside the brackets causes an error, no error is raised and no output is written
-written to the browser console.
-Instead, the brackets represent the value
+to the browser console.
+Instead, the brackets represent the value `undefined`.
-`false`.
 Syntax errors are excluded from this tolerating behavior.

 ```
-{{"Expression with an error " + (?object.that.does.not.exist()) + "!"}}
+{{"Expression with an error " + ((? object.that.does.not.exist()) ?? "") + "!"}}
 ```

 ## Notes